Backend guide

 Pro only

-Run SQL queries against your per-user D1 database for relational and transactional workflows.
+Run SQL queries against the per-user D1 database for relational and transactional workflows.

-Usage: The binding is added at deploy time when your pulse uses env.db and the owner is on Pro.
+Usage: The binding is added at deploy time when the project uses env.db and the owner is eligible for Pro D1.

 if (!env.db) {